Last Updated on May 5, 2022

 1. It’s called “Almost Heaven” for a reason

 Mountains, forests, valleys, rivers, farmlands – there is so much nature to explore in wild and wonderful West Virginia.
 Explore dozens of state parks that offer hiking, climbing, water sports, winter sports, camping, geocaching, and more.
-West Virginia is split into eight regions which you can explore on the state park website.
+West Virginia is split into eight regions which you can explore through a number of state parks.
 West Virginia is also home to national parks, scenic trails, scenic rivers, heritage areas, and recreation areas.
 Ride down the Gauley River, enjoy incredible scenic vistas of the New River Gorge, and hike the Appalachian Trail.
-If you visit West Virginia, you should definitely spend some time in the mountains!
+If you visit West Virginia, you should definitely spend some time in the mountains and enjoy the outdoors!
+West Virginia’s natural wonders are certainly one of the top reasons to visit the state!

 2. West Virginia is filled with history